Kylie Jenner And Tyga Turn To Friends Following Split Over Blac Chyna

 — OCEANUP (@OCEANUP) March 31, 2017

 Everybody knows by now that this isn’t the first time Kylie Jenner and Tyga have split up.
-The pair have been dating on-and-off since 2015.
+The pair has been dating on-and-off since 2015.
 They split again in May 2016, which Tyga said was a mutual decision between them, according to Vanity Fair.

 “It got to the point where it was like, ‘I respect you, you respect me.’
 I think it’s a mutual thing.
 This is what needs to happen,” Tyga added.
 “When something is so damaged or something is just not right, you can’t fix it in a moment.
 The only thing is time.”

-Do you think the romance between Tyga and Kylie Jenner are finally over?
+Do you think the romance between Tyga and Kylie Jenner is finally over?
 Or is this just another one of their breakups, as per the pair’s usual?
 Share your thoughts below.

 [Featured Image by Dimitrios Kambouris/Getty Images]